adoptium/emt4j/README.md

 problems and outputs a report finally.
 It currently supports HTML, TEXT, and JSON formats.
 Users transform the project according to the report and finally complete the migration of the Java version.

+***Support for Java 21 and Autofix are introduced by version 0.9 which has not been released yet.
+If you want to use these two features, you need to manually install EMT4J to your local Maven repository.***

 ## How to use

 ### Maven Plugin